OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/profiles/vrp-profile.md

 `payload-version: 3.1.10`

 #### HTTP PUT | PATCH  /domestic-vrp-consents/{consentId}
-Implementation of these endpoints is conditional and TPPs should check the ASPSP developer portal for information on which has been implemented.
+Implementation of these endpoints is conditional and TPPs should check the ASPSP developer portal for information on which have been implemented.
 Additional information on usage is on the **Domestic VRP Consents** page